-What happens in this interview?
+What happens in the interview?

-Questions they typically use in retail interviews
+Questions they typically use

 - Why do you want to work in retail?
+(Why this job field?
+Have you worked in other fields before?, etc.)

 - What are your strengths and weaknesses?